hamikm/NetworkSimulator/README.md

 ### Purpose and Scope

-A full description of the project can be found at `NetworkSimGuidelines-2015.pdf` in the base directory of this project.
+A full description of the project can be found at `NetworkSimGuidelines-2015.pdf` in the root directory of this project.
 The intent of the simulation was to help the authors better learn TCP through coding a network simulator and analyzing the results for the given test cases.

 This networks in this simulation consist of:
 * *routers*, which dynamically update routing tables